Suvroneel/-Phynix-GenAI-Platform/README.md

 - **UX Enhancements:**
   - "New Chat" button with safe conversation reset
-  - Model selector with dropdown interface
-  - Real-time streaming responses with character-by-character display
+  - Real-time responses with character-by-character display

 ---